Back

 MD, Manipal College of Medical Sciences

-An epicanthic fold is a small crescent of skin that drapes from the upper eyelid across the inner corner of the eye, partly covering the lacrimal caruncle (the pink nodule at the medial canthus).
-It is also written as epicanthal fold in clinical literature, and historical sources call it the Mongolian fold.
-It appears in most East and Southeast Asian populations, in many Central Asian, Indigenous American and southern African groups, and as a normal developmental trait in young children of any ancestry.
-Anatomists describe four subtypes that differ in where the fold begins and how it sits over the lid: tarsalis, inversus, palpebralis and supraciliaris (Park, 2015; PMC4536067).
-It is an anatomical variant rather than a defect, though the article also covers the surgical techniques used when correction is requested.
+An epicanthic fold is a small crescent of skin that drapes from the upper eyelid across the inner corner of the eye, partly covering the lacrimal caruncle, the pink nodule there.
+Clinical writing also spells it epicanthal fold, and older sources call it the Mongolian fold.
+You see it in most East and Southeast Asian populations, in many Central Asian, Indigenous American, and southern African groups, and as a normal developmental trait in young children of any ancestry.
+Anatomists describe four subtypes that differ in where the fold starts and how it sits over the lid: tarsalis, inversus, palpebralis, and supraciliaris (Park, 2015; PMC4536067).
+It is a normal anatomical variant rather than a defect, though this page also covers the surgical techniques used when someone asks to have it corrected.

 Female frontal portrait with an epicanthic fold at the inner corner of the left eye, magnified in a side callout